 Soha graduated from York University’s Schulich School of Business with a Bachelor’s degree in Business Administration.
-At 21, she was able to get her foot in the door as a Campaign Marketing Intern for Bell Mobility.
+At 21, she was got her foot in the door as a Campaign Marketing Intern for Bell Mobility.

-By 25, she was the youngest Senior Product Marketing Manager for Bell.
-It’s a position she managed to score despite not having her MBA nor the tenure.
+By 25, she was the youngest Senior Product Marketing Manager for Bell – a position she scored despite not having her MBA nor the tenure.

-At 27, she was working as a Director of Marketing for a company called Digiflare.
-The company has since merged and goes by the name of Accedo.
+At 27, she was working as a Director of Marketing for a company called Digiflare which has since merged and goes by the name of Accedo.
 Soha currently works as a Director of Product Marketing.

 So, yeah.
-It’s safe to say that Soha has done pretty well for herself.
-And she manages to not only have a life outside of it but maintained humility, integrity and a sense of humour throughout it all.
+It’s safe to say that Soha has done pretty well for herself and maintains humility, integrity and a sense of humor throughout it all.

 Are you like Soha?
-Want to maintain success, and move up in the professional world despite limitations around education and work experience?
+Want to maintain success, and move up in the professional sphere despite limitations around education and work experience?